 Expenditure \$150,000

 Use of Fund Balance \$150,000

 General Fund Impact \$0

-FTE Positions 0.00
+FTF Positions 0.00

-- b.
-Service Level Impacts The facility condition assessment will guide future infrastructure needs at the landfill. - 8.
+- a.
+Description This initiative funds the assessment of existing buildings, scales, and other infrastructures at the solid waste facilities that have exceeded or are near the end of their useful lives.
+An engineering assessment is required to determine the appropriate schedule and costs for replacement, repair, and new construction.
+The County must construct additional landfill space and adequate supporting infrastructure to meet current and future demand.
+Phase 3 is nearing completion.
+Comprehensive evaluation and planning is required for future infrastructure needs to support landfill Phase 4 most efficiently and effectively.
+The Solid Waste Enterprise Fund balance funds this one-time expenditure.
+There is no general fund impact. - b.
+Service Level Impacts The facility condition assessment will guide future infrastructure needs at the landfill. - 9.
 Stormwater Management Fee Increase and Investment in Watershed Improvements Watershed Improvement a.
 Description - This initiative increases the Stormwater Management fee 10% generating \$1,039,400 in additional revenue and addressing Municipal Separate Storm Sewer System (MS4) Permit requirements for permit cycle deadlines in 2028.
 The deadline to comply with required reductions in nitrogen, phosphorous, and sediments has accelerated eighteen months from December 30, 2029 to June 30, 2028.
 This additional revenue will fund the majority of the \$1,200,000 FY25 County's CIP watershed investment increase.
 Of the \$1,200,000 increase in transfer to CIP, \$933,440 is a one-time expense in FY25.
 The FY25 expenditure portion above the revenue increase, \$160,600, will rely upon Stormwater Management fee fund balance.